What's on

 Interviews, Q&A, Presentations - Main Stage

-Head to the main stage, take a seat - and be inspired by the stories shared by artisans about
+Head to the main stage, take a seat, relax, listen and learn.

-what they do and what inspires them.
+Be inspired by the stories shared by artisans about what they do and what inspires them.

 Design, creativity, skills training and what it takes to be a career maker today will be covered on stage in a Q&A format.